Can I Put Essential Oils On Dryer Balls?

 Dryer balls help decrease drying time by preventing clothes from clumping and enhancing airflow as they move around in the dryer.
 Furthermore, wool dryer balls absorb moisture from damp garments.

-| What Are Dryer Balls Made Up Of?
 Dryer balls are primarily composed of tightly packed wool, although they can also be made from plastic or rubber.
 Their purpose is to stop laundry from sticking together in the dryer by rolling between layers and separating the fabric.
 This movement facilitates better circulation of warm air, which can even lead to shorter drying times.
-To use them, simply toss one or more dryer balls into the dryer with your laundry, just like you would with a dryer sheet. |

 No matter the material, dryer balls serve as an excellent alternative to traditional single-use dryer sheets, which are often loaded with chemicals and contribute to environmental waste.
 By using dryer balls, you can help reduce your household waste significantly while also saving money in the long run, as they can last for many loads of laundry.